A Process to Increase Plant Recovery, Raise Overall Quality and Reduce Environmental Waste

 With proven technology in hand, MRC entered into a contract with a major U.S. coal company to install a pilot plant at an operating plant in Southwest Virginia.
 This plant used a deslime circuit that sent <45-micron (325-mesh) coal directly to the thickener ahead of flotation.
 This plant took the 58% ash feed solids in the slurry and produced a 4-5% product with 5-9% moisture.
 The plant became operational in late 2015 and completed testing 2017, operating for a total of 1200 hours.

 Now MRC is bringing HHS into the marketplace.
-MRC is now constructing its first commercial-scale plant, located in Central Appalachia and is expected to have an output of 20 tons per hour of extremely high- quality coal.
+MRC is now constructing its first commercial-scale plant in partnership with a publicly traded North American mining company.
+Completion of the plant is expected in the first quarter of 2022 and will have an output of 20 tons per hour of high-quality metallurgical coal.